Web3-API/roadmap/.github/ISSUE_TEMPLATE.md

 **How will it work?**

-Make is meassurable; This issue could be solved with the approach below:
+Make is measurable; This issue could be solved with the approach below: